Horadmard/Sudoku/README.md

 - Node of the tree must know thair childs
 - The navigated path must be stored(in a stack)
 - Maybe DFS isn't the last answer(Think about other navigation methods)
+- Do we have really need to Create all the tree? or just Create our navigating path